przemekbok/sp-story-tile/README.md

 3. **Image**
    - Type: Image
    - The image to display on the tile
-   - The web part automatically handles image field data retrieval
+   - The web part has robust handling for this field type

 4. **LinkURL**
    - Type: Single line of text